UK-Export-Finance/exip/README.md

 ### Single input pages

 In the eligibility flows, there are lot of "yes or no" question pages with single radio button selection.
-The only difference between each of these pages is the field itself - e.g the title, id and hint.
+The main difference between each of these pages is the field itself - e.g the title, id and hint.
 Therefore we also have a special page variables function, [singleInputPageVariables](https://github.com/UK-Export-Finance/exip/tree/main-application/src/ui/server/helpers/page-variables/single-input) that is exactly the same as the others, except that it can consume a field ID and automatically adds any hints or labels defined for the field ID.
-NBite Example usage:
+Example usage:

 ```js
 const get = (req: Request, res: Response) =>